-Through pandemics and daily life, you can rely on us to be by your side, and to make sure all claims are handled with care.
+Through pandemics and daily life, we're committed to paying claims and you can rely on us to be here when it really matters for your clients.

 Hi, my name is Tracey Dickson and I work in the protection team at Royal London.

 I'm delighted to be joined by a customer of ours Simon Rowland.
 Simon's going to talk to us about his experience of making a business protection claim with Royal London and how the payout was able to help him and his business partner at a really challenging time.
 Hi, Simon, and thanks for speaking to us today.

 Can you just tell us a little about your business and why you felt it was important to take out a protection plan?